 Allow only specific users to login

-Not every user on the system needs to use ssh server facility to connect.
+Not every user on the system needs to use the SSH server facility to connect.
 Allow only specific users to connect to your server.
 For example if user

-If you wich to add more users to the
+If you want to add more users to the

 Other best practices for securing SSH on Linux include some of the following:

 - Change the max login attempts

 - Only allow certain hosts to connect

 For help with configuring these security practices on SSH, as well as some more tips, check out our tutorial on Most common SSH configurations for OpenSSH servers.

 In this tutorial, we learned about the best practices to secure an SSH server on Linux.
 SSH is such a common utility that all system administrators need to be familiar with, as it allows us to control any number of computers and servers remotely.
 Even though it’s a secure and encrypted protocol, it can be vulnerable to attacks if not secured properly.
 Following the best practices in this tutorial will ensure that your SSH servers are kept secure.